-- The ongoing review of existing corporate policies and production and approval of new or revised policies and procedures in accordance with best practice.
-This included a refreshed Treasury Management and Annual Investment Strategy, an updated Medium Term Financial Strategy, a new Procurement Policy and a revised Digital Strategy. - The Council also declared a 'Climate Emergency' in August 2020 and pledged to make the Council's operations carbon neutral by 2040.
-Progress will be reported to Cabinet and Scrutiny (Community Regeneration, Environment and Health and Well Being) Committee on an annual basis. - The ongoing review of the Council's Constitution by Members and Senior Officers of the Council;
+The ongoing review of existing corporate policies and production and approval of new or revised policies and procedures in accordance with best practice.
+This included a refreshed Treasury Management and Annual Investment Strategy, which was reviewed to ensure there was no direct exposure to Russia from our investments, an updated Medium Term Financial Strategy, a new Communications, Engagement and Consultation Strategy, a review of the Council's Emergency and Business Continuity Planning approach.

-- The continued operation of clear policy and decision making through Cabinet and Regulatory Committees and review and challenge through Scrutiny Committees; - The Scrutiny (Audit & Value For Money Council Services) Committee; and the Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee completed reviews into CCTV, the contractual arrangements between ESBC and Everyone Active relating to the promotion of healthy lifestyles and sport as well as review of the Council's digital services.
-A number of reviews were initiated which include supporting and engaging communities, a review into the leisure centre charges and reviews into the Waste Management service and waste and recycling which is being conducted by both committees. - The Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee also continued to hold regular engagement with the CCG regarding health related services and also received a number of short briefings provided by both external and internal stakeholders, including in relation to the COVID-19 pandemic. - Formal reporting mechanisms to members to review and monitor the work of the Internal Audit Service through reports to the Scrutiny (Audit & Value For Money Council Services) Committee, including an annual report containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment; - The development of the authority's chosen internal audit supplier, CW Audit, and implementing advice and guidance; - The Scrutiny (Audit & Value For Money Council Services) Committee also, as part of its terms of reference, approves and/or recommends changes to the Annual Governance Statement, and reviews its content and effectiveness on an annual basis; - The Scrutiny (Audit & Value For Money Council Services) Committee has received training and briefing sessions to support with its effectiveness; - The Standards Committee is responsible for the Council's ethical framework, and works closely with the Monitoring Officer.
-Issues covered by the Committee's terms of reference include member conduct and ethical standards; - There have been quarterly formal reports being considered by Cabinet which focus on both Corporate Plan and Financial Performance; - The Scrutiny (Audit & Value for Money Council Services) Committee received and reviewed the quarterly financial performance reports which cover the revenue budget, capital programme, treasury management and risk management; - The Scrutiny (Audit & Value for Money Council Services) Committee and the Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee received and reviewed quarterly corporate plan performance reports as well as reviewing all Executive Decision Records that have been taken by the Council's Cabinet Members; - The Leisure Operating Contract (LOC) states that a Partnership Board shall be maintained throughout the Contract Period, consisting of five representatives of the Authority comprising the Leader of the Council, Deputy Leader (Leisure, Culture & Tourism), Chief Executive, Head of Service and Corporate & Commercial Manager on behalf of the Council and the Regional Director, Area Manager and Contract Manager on behalf of the Operator.
-This is chaired by the Deputy Leader (Leisure, Culture & Tourism) and supports the partners to work cooperatively with each other to discharge their respective responsibilities under the LOC and to provide strategic direction for the provision of the services and the operation of the Facilities. - Regarding the Council's leisure services, a significant outsourced contract, the delivery of this partnership has continued to be managed closely on an ongoing basis and detailed performance reports presented quarterly to senior officers and elected Members, including the Scrutiny (Audit & Value for Money Council Services) Committee.
+- The Council undertook a Local Government Association Corporate Peer Challenge in December 2021.
+The feedback report provided a mainly positive review and the Council is responding to recommendations suggested within the report. - The ongoing review of the Council's Constitution by Members and Senior Officers of the Council; - The continued operation of clear policy and decision making through Cabinet and Regulatory Committees and review and challenge through Scrutiny Committees; - The Scrutiny (Audit & Value For Money Council Services) Committee; and the Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee completed reviews into Leisure Centre Charges, Waste Management Services (both committees) GP access, the impact of Covid-19 on health in East Staffordshire and how local communities were engaged and supported during the Covid-19 pandemic.
+A number of reviews were initiated which include the Mayoralty Function, Disability Grants and a review of the Council's, ICT infrastructure. - The Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee also continued to hold regular engagement with the CCG regarding health related services and also received a number of short briefings provided by both external and internal stakeholders, including housing developments and access to GP and the impact of HS2 on the borough. - Formal reporting mechanisms to members to review and monitor the work of the Internal Audit Service through reports to the Scrutiny (Audit & Value For Money Council Services) Committee, including an annual report containing an opinion statement on the overall adequacy and effectiveness of the Council's internal control environment; - The development of the authority's chosen internal audit supplier, CW Audit, and implementing advice and guidance; - The Scrutiny (Audit & Value For Money Council Services) Committee also, as part of its terms of reference, approves and/or recommends changes to the Annual Governance Statement, and reviews its content and effectiveness on an annual basis; - The Scrutiny (Audit & Value For Money Council Services) Committee has received training and briefing sessions to support with its effectiveness; - The Standards Committee is responsible for the Council's ethical framework, and works closely with the Monitoring Officer.
+Issues covered by the Committee's terms of reference include member conduct and ethical standards; - There have been quarterly formal reports being considered by Cabinet which focus on both Corporate Plan and Financial Performance; - The Scrutiny (Audit & Value for Money Council Services) Committee received and reviewed the quarterly financial performance reports which cover the revenue budget, capital programme, treasury management and risk management; - The Scrutiny (Audit & Value for Money Council Services) Committee and the Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee received and reviewed quarterly corporate plan performance reports as well as reviewing all Executive Decision Records that have been taken by the Council's Cabinet Members; - A comprehensive review of the Council's Committee structures was undertaken during the year and concluded that from May 2022 the Scrutiny (Audit & Value For Money Council Services) Committee; and the Scrutiny (Community Regeneration, Environment and Health & Well-being) Committee were to be concluded and replaced with the following committees: